 Myanmar is absolutely exotic.
 Wedged among Thailand (beach lovers can easily pair a Burmese trip with a picturesque island next door, like Koh Samui), Bangladesh, India, and China, it's a country that's been influenced by many cultures, including British, since England ruled until the mid-20th century (and called it Burma).
 This comes through in the food; you can taste flavors from at least half a dozen countries and even try cooking lessons in many different cuisines, all in the same town.
 As is often the case in Southeast Asia, the dollar goes far, meaning an ultraluxurious honeymoon isn't too much of a splurge (the flight is by far the biggest expense).

-In Inle Lake, the sincere friendliness and kindness of locals is heartwarming.
+In Inle Lake, the sincere friendliness and kindness of locals are heartwarming.
 Stay on the lake, like at the cozy Myanmar Treasure Resort, for the best sunset shots—truly spectacular, fiery scenes that reflect like a Rorschach test on the lake's surface and burn into your memory forever.
 There are fun cycling trips to take under sunny skies around the water, past fields of wispy sugarcane and through the nearby town of Nyuangshwe.
 Stop at Inle Heart View restaurant for local eats using the freshest ingredients (including juicy tomatoes grown atop the lake), and hit up Red Mountain Estate Vineyards & Winery for a perfect view of sundown over the beautiful body of water (just don't expect the best wine of your life).

 The biggest thrill might come on a private boat trip on the lake, during which you'll witness fisherman standing on the tip of their boats' bow and balancing on one leg while "paddling" using the other, as well as floating gardens, colorful homes on stilts, dozens of inspiring and talented artisans and craftspeople, and even floating markets.
 It's a window into another way of life, and it's absolutely beautiful.